luc-vocab/gc/gc2_website/blog/_posts/2016-04-30-tmj-long-term-effect-bruxism.md

 Audible sound coming from your jaw when you speak or chew, such as clicking – this symptom alone should not concern you, as it can be totally normal
 Ear-specific conditions may arise due to the proximity of the problem to the ear, including tinnitus and vertigo

 If you suspect that you’re suffering from TMJ disorder as a result of your night-time teeth grinding, don’t worry.
 You are not alone.
-An estimated ten million people in America alone experience a form of TMJ disorder at some point in their life.
+An estimated <a href="http://www.nidcr.nih.gov/oralhealth/Topics/TMJ/TMJDisorders.htm#ifYouThink">ten million people in America</a> alone experience a form of TMJ disorder at some point in their life.

 Treating TMJ Disorders
 ======================